Are you Addicted to Xanax?

 Ways you can help manage your Anxiety

-• Exercise: Exercising regularly and moving your body can not only help promote physical health, but it can also promote better mental health.
+• Exercise: Regular exercise helps improve both physical and mental health.
 Physical activities often help increase the production of mood-enhancing hormones called endorphins.
 This will help you feel less stressed and have a more positive outlook.

 • Nutrition: Maintaining a healthy food diet with nutrient-dense meals can help fight off physical and psychological ailments.
 The macronutrients and micronutrients you receive from foods help to regulate and reduce symptoms of stress and depression.